iniakunhuda/kimi-no-location/README.md

 ## Tech Stack

-Kimi No Location is powered by the following technologies:
+"Kimi No Location" is powered by the following technologies:

 - **Frontend:**
   - [Vue.js](https://vuejs.org/) (latest)